“I hear and I forget

 - higher levels of conversational language.

 - greater physical competence and agility.

 - improved time focus on activities and more concentration.

 - a greater understanding of nature and the environment.

 - improved social skills, involvement and initiative.

 We believe that every child should experience the world beyond the classroom as an essential part of learning and personal development and that is why we have made this one of our Key Priorities at Beaufort.
 The outdoor environment has massive potential for providing learning opportunities.
-We are extremely fortunate to be set in large grounds and surrounded by an environment rich in opportunities and we make full use of our local area, including thepark, to enhance our educational provision.
-In addition, we are investing in ensuring that our classrooms allow for secure indoor-outdoor freeflow education, so that this is accessible to all children throughout their time with us.
+We are extremely fortunate to be set in large grounds and surrounded by an environment rich in opportunities and we make full use of our local area, including the park, to enhance our educational provision.
+In addition, many of our classrooms allow for secure indoor-outdoor freeflow education.

 The outdoor environment offers motivating, exciting, different, relevant and easily accessible activities from Foundation through to Year 6.
 Our outdoor learning experiences are delivered through a combination of school-based outdoor learning, visits to other places and residential programmes.
 (See also ‘Residential Visits’ and ‘Visits and Visitors’).